CSCI-5619-Fall-2020/Lecture-4/README.md

 ## Topics

-1. Assignment 1 questions - searching for imports and deploying on the web
+1. Assignment 1 questions - searching for imports, deploying on the web,
-2. Helpful tips - searching for imports, using the console log
+2. Helpful tips - searching for imports, using the console log, debugging over the web
-3. Importing 3D models (obj and glb)
+3. Importing 3D models
 4. Converting 3D models
 5. Exporting scene from Unity
 6. Including your assets in the build